SemWES/docs-and-training/tutorials/services/python_async_waiter.md

 _service-execution ID_), which we can use to distinguish between these different service executions.

-Add the following lines to the method you just created:
+Add the following lines to the `startWaiter` method afte the token validation:
 ```python
         waiterdir = os.path.join(WAITER_LOG_FOLDER, serviceID)
         if not os.path.exists(waiterdir):